-Category - do you have a strong offering for certain categories?
-Choose from 172 SimilarWeb categories to focus your search on categories of your ideal prospects.
+Website category: Do you have a strong offering for certain categories?
+Choose from a large range of Similarweb categories to focus your search on categories of your ideal prospects.
 Websites are categorized according to the product being sold.

-[Optional] Website technologies - find advertisers that are already engaging in a similar type of activities to what you are offering, based on the technologies embedded on their site.
+[Optional] Technologies used: Find advertisers that are already engaging in a similar type of activities to what you are offering, based on the technologies embedded on their site.
 For example, websites that are using Omniture or Google Analytics are spending $$$ on optimizing their marketing efforts and tracking performance.
-You can also search for other types of advertiser side technologies, such as retargeting.
+You can also search for other types of advertiser-side technologies, such as retargeting.

-[Optional]Traffic and Engagement - for extra focus, use total website visits or page views to set the maximum number of website visits as a criteria, and focus your search on the smaller players - the advertisers you’ve probably missed out until now (e.g. websites with less than 10M visits).
+[Optional]Visits, Visitors & Total Pageviews: For extra focus, use total monthly visits or page views to set the maximum number of website visits as a criterion, and focus your search on the smaller players - the advertisers you’ve probably missed out until now (e.g. websites with less than 10M visits).

 Note: For extra focus, look for websites with negative traffic trends year-over-year AND month-over-month.